garbados/jepsen-couchdb/readme.md

 The only time it makes sense, then, to update a record is when it's incorrect, or if you're migrating to a new schema.
 Writing application logic that embraces this will save you a thousand headaches.

-## Dissed her and dismissed her: Breaking the Cluster
+## Dissed [them] and dismissed [them]*: Breaking the Cluster

+\* fixed for gender neutrality, because Run-DMC does not discriminate who they diss or dismiss by how a person identifies.

 Back to testing: let's blow up a node.
 Run `python test.py simple direct` again, but kill  the n1 node as writing begins.
 (CTRL-C should do the trick) You should get results like this: